Guilford, Baltimore

-Guilford is a prominent and historic neighborhood located in the northern part of Baltimore, Maryland.
-It is bounded on the south by University Parkway, on the west by North Charles Street, Warrenton and Linkwood Roads, on the north by Cold Spring Lane and on the east by York Road.
-The neighborhood is adjacent to the neighborhoods of Tuscany-Canterbury, Loyola-Notre Dame, Kernewood, Wilson Park, Pen Lucy, Waverly Oakenshawe, Charles Village, and the universities of Johns Hopkins and Loyola University Maryland.
+Guilford is a historic neighborhood in the northern part of Baltimore, Maryland.

+It is bounded on the south by University Parkway, on the west by North Charles Street, Warrenton and Linkwood Roads, on the north by Cold Spring Lane and on the east by York Road/Greenmount Avenue.

+The neighborhood is adjacent to the neighborhoods of Tuscany-Canterbury, Loyola-Notre Dame, Kernewood, Wilson Park, Pen Lucy, Waverly, Oakenshawe, Charles Village.

+Guilford is located near Johns Hopkins University, Loyola University Maryland and Notre Dame of Maryland University.

 The neighborhood was added to the National Register of Historic Places in 2001.